Published By Janet Gershen-Siegel at March 11th, 2018

 Building business credit means that your small business gets chances you never assumed you would.
-When you build corporate credit, new doors open.
+When you build business credit, new doors open.

-You can get brand new equipment, bid on real property, and deal with the company payroll, even when times are a bit lean.
+You can get brand new equipment, bid on real property, and deal with the company payroll.
+And you can do so even when times are a bit lean.
 This is especially helpful in seasonal companies, where you can go for several months with merely low sales.

 This is in essence how long your firm has been working with company credit.
 Obviously newer firms will have short credit histories.
 Though there is not too much you can specifically do about that, do not panic.
 Credit reporting agencies will also look into your personal credit score and your record of payments.
-If your personal credit is good, and particularly if you have a somewhat extensive credit history (that is, you did not just get your very first credit card a short time ago), then your consumer credit can come to the rescue of your company.
+If your personal credit is good, and particularly if you have a somewhat extensive credit history, then your consumer credit can come to the rescue of your company.

-Obviously the opposite is also true– if your consumer credit history is bad, then it will affect your company credit scores until your small business and individual credit can be separated.
+Obviously the opposite is also true.
+So if your consumer credit history is bad, then it will affect your company credit scores until your small business and individual credit can be separated.

 Late monthly payments will affect your small business credit score for a good seven years.
 If you pay your small business (and personal) debts off, as speedily as possible and as fully as possible, then you can make a very real difference when it concerns your credit scores.
 Make certain to pay promptly and you will experience the rewards of punctuality.